Batik Day: Background

 Because batik is recognized by UNESCO as an Indonesian cultural contribution to the world, Indonesians found it to be a reason to celebrate this traditional fabric and the garments made from it.
 It started from the meeting from the UNESCO Jakarta team on the journey of how batik came to be included on the UNESCO Representative List of the Intangible Cultural Heritage (ICH) for Humanity and the great meaning and pride it gives to many Indonesian people.

-A number of batik artisans from Borobudur and Klaten, Central Java, also took part in the celebration and outlined how Batik has now become an important source of livelihood development for them and their communities in the region.
+A number of batik artisans from Borobudur and Klaten, Central Java, also took part in the celebration and outlined how Batik had become an important source of livelihood development for them and their communities in the region.
 The group from Klaten shared inspiring stories on how they grew from 'zero to hero'.
 Their story takes them from being employed as workers on a low wage for a batik factory to developing their own cooperation of 169 women who have sustainably been able to increase their income by tenfold.

 Celebration

 Batik is a traditional cloth originating from the island of Java that has roots in the country's historical artwork.
 In celebration of their culture, Indonesians dress head-to-toe in batik for the holiday.
-Now, Batik Day is celebrated across a number of platforms all over the world.
+Batik Day is celebrated across a number of platforms all over the world.
 Particularly, in Indonesian organizations ranging from universities, church groups, and communities all around the world.
 These Indonesian organizations usually celebrate Batik Day as well in order to create awareness of Indonesia's traditional fabric to other cultures.